sciosci/SOSCD/_pages/recruitment.md

 #### Contact me

-If you want to your current career plans and are considering a Ph.D., please send me an email to deacuna AT syr.edu.
+If you want to discuss your current career plans, are interested in our research, are considering a Ph.D., please send me an email to deacuna AT syr.edu.

 _Deadline to apply is January 3rd_ but you should talk to me first.